luapower/website/www/md/faq.md

 directory to your LUA_PATH and keep it separated from your own stuff (but please use LuaJIT 2.1 if you use your own runtime).

-## What platforms does it run on?
+## What are the oldest platforms that it is guaranteed to run on?

-  * Windows 7 x64 SP2+
+  * Windows 7 x64 SP2
-  * Linux on x86 with GLIBC 2.7+, 64bit only (Debian 5+, Ubuntu 8.04+, etc.)
+  * Ubuntu 18 64bit (i.e. EGLIBC 2.27)
-  * OSX 10.7+, 64bit only
+  * OSX 10.12

+That being said, OSX binaries are built with OSX 10.9 compatiblity, and many Linux binaries do support older GLIBC versions, however this is neither tested nor supported.

 ## How do I compile the binaries?

-Luapower uses simple shell scripts to build everything.
+Luapower uses shell scripts to build everything.
 There's no build system, no makefiles, and no need to specify where to look for dependencies in the host system, because all dependencies are available as luapower packages as well.
 The build scripts are in the `csrc` directory for each